agramirez/logical-foundations/README.md

 However, within each chapter folder there is also an Exercises folder.
 That is definitely interesting because it contains all of my solutions to the exercises provided in the book.

-> NOTE: It is possible to test the validity of my exercises by running test scripts that can be obtained from the zip file of the [Lofical Foundations](https://softwarefoundations.cis.upenn.edu/lf-current/lf.tgz) book.
-At some point I'll merge them here and run them, but for now just getting the prover to move to the end is good enough lol
+> NOTE: To prevent cheating, and as requested by the [Preface of Verified Functional Algorithms](https://softwarefoundations.cis.upenn.edu/vfa-current/Preface.html), I've encrypted my solutions to excersizes.
+They can be decrypted using the [decrypt_exercises.sh script](./decrypt_exercises.sh).
+The script requires a .env file as described in [.env.example](./env.example).
+The actual password to decrypt the files will be provided upon request.

 ## Pre-requisites
 To run the Rocq code you can use VSCode with Dev Containers to launch a Dev Container with Rocq installed or you can have the Rocq IDE installed and configured on your PC and Copy/Paste the code or open it with the IDE.